TL;DR

 Once you have reported the incident, your options will depend on your level of cover.

-This is where having the right policy makes all the difference.
+This is where having a strong fit for your needs makes all the difference.
 Many, but not all, comprehensive motor insurance UK policies include an "Uninsured Driver Promise" (or a similarly named clause).
 This is one of the most valuable benefits of comprehensive cover.

 How it works: If you are involved in a non-fault accident with a positively identified, uninsured driver, this promise ensures that: